statgen/SLURM-examples/README.md

 ## Jobs that use multiple cores on one node

-If a job uses multiple threads, but you don't tell SLURM, SLURM will allocate too many jobs to that node, causing all of its jobs to struggle.
-That is bad.

 Some common single-node multi-threaded jobs:
 - programs that use multi-threaded linear algebra libraries (MKL, BLAS, ATLAS, etc.)
 - parallel make i.e. `make -j` (e.g. EPACTS)
 - programs that use OpenMP
 - programs that use pthreads

+If a job uses multiple threads, but you don't tell SLURM, SLURM will allocate too many jobs to that node.
+That will cause problems for all jobs on that node.
+Don't do that.

 SLURM options for multi-threaded programs:
 - `--cpus-per-task`: the number of cores each job will use (defaults to 1)